raphaelgatti/v2-ach-api-docs/source/includes/_oauth.md

 ----------|----------|------------
 client_id | | Application key
-response_type | | This must always be set to `code` redirect_uri | | URL where the user will be redirected to afterwards scope | | Permissions you are requesting.
+response_type | | This must always be set to `code` redirect_uri | | URL where the user will be redirected to afterwards.
+The value of this parameter must match one of the values that appear in your [application details](https://www.dwolla.com/applications) page.
+(We compare: protocol, subdomain, domain, tld, and file path.
+Querystring parameters are ignored) scope | | Permissions you are requesting.
 See [below](#oauth-scopes) for list of available scopes.
 Scopes are delimited by a pipe ("&#124;") verified_account | yes | Require new users opting to register for Dwolla to create a fully-verified Dwolla account instead of a default lightweight Direct account.